AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Data views

 Data views are subsets of data from one or more streams.
-Data scientists typically query large datasets, and need to index, sort, and organize data into specific subsets.
+Data scientists typically query large datasets and need to index, sort, and organize data into specific subsets.
 With data views, data items can be selected, ordered, and grouped by field.
 Time indices and time intervals are also configurable for display and analysis.

 Data views serve as a bridge between raw OCS data and data science applications.
 Use an API or the OCS portal to create data views to arrange data for consumption by a third-party data science applications.